Quantum2511/flask-crud-todoapp/README.md

 # flask-crud-todoapp
-basic flask crud app - todo list app
+basic flask crud app - todo list app ( all the files are in master branch )

 you can deploy the app in heroku
 # CRUD Flask Application